barend-erasmus/node-event-loop/README.md

 In the example above, no requests will be processed while data is being retrieve or written to the database.
 Node is single threaded and can only perform **ONE** action at a time.

-This will reduce the number of request that your apllication can handle per second.
+This will reduce the number of request that your application can handle per second.

 ### Thread Pool